Klosmi/html-basics/JS-basic.md

 - eg.:
   *The __`new Promise` expects us to pass in a function, which has 2 parameters__.*

-  *The 1st paramter is a function that resolves the promise, the 2nd rejects it.*
+  *The 1st parameter is a function that resolves the promise, the 2nd rejects it.*

   *If at any point we call `resolve` the promise object will be resolved, and the same logic with `reject`.*